 In a class at college recently, we looked at something called the “Victim Triangle”, or the Karpman Drama Triangle as it is more properly called.
 It’s a fascinating concept, partly because it’s so simple, and partly because once you’ve read about it you literally see it everywhere.
 Well, maybe not everywhere, but almost everywhere: it’s incredibly common.

 So, what is this triangle?
 Essentially it’s a tool for analysing human interactions and relationships: there are three ‘roles’, and each party plays a particular role in the interaction.
-As you can see in the image on the left, these roles are: Victim, Persecutor, and Rescuer.
+As you can see in the image on the right, these roles are: Victim, Persecutor, and Rescuer.

 Now, why do I use the word ‘role’ here?
 It’s significant, because playing a role doesn’t necessarily mean that you actually are that role.
 In other words, one party may play the role of Victim without necessarily being a victim.
 Alternatively, one party may be an actual victim but by casting themselves in the ‘role’ of Victim it has a totalising effect: everything about them becomes an aspect of being victimised.
 And, of course, if one party assumes the role of Victim – it means there must be a Persecutor.